Amazon is known for their customer-centricity - whether we agree or not. Now you can too!

 Fostering intimacy with your brand in a highly personalized and creative way keeps your customers involved and delighted.

-Amazon is unable to foster such intimacy because of its scope across different industries and markets: herein lies your competitive advantage - it's Amazon's scope as a pureplayer that they are unable to provide true one-to-one experiences.
+Amazon is unable to foster such intimacy because of its scope across different industries and markets.
+Herein lies your competitive advantage - it's Amazon's scope as a pureplayer that they are unable to provide true one-to-one experiences.

-Be authentic, unique, involved, and listen and engage with your customers continuously (through loyalty programs (kind of like Prime!), regular communications (e.g., Emails), subscriptions, social media, influencers, etc.).
+Be authentic, unique, involved, an listen and engage with your customers continuously (through loyalty programs (kind of like Prime!), regular communications (e.g., Emails), subscriptions, social media, influencers, etc.).

 Brand engagement will increase customer loyalty and retention, reduce churn, and educate your audience about who you are which will make them feel closer to you and keep them coming back for more.

-Our last Step towards customer-centricity is probably a combination of everything we have discussed.
+Our last Step towards customer-centricity is a combination of everything we've discussed up until now.

 Streamline your digital marketing to get closer to your customer to increase ROI: i.e., “Check-in” with your customers every so often to show them that you are thinking about them.